sfw/NotionFolderIterator/README.md

 Command line options:
 	•	-p, --page (required): The parent Notion page ID (UUID).
-	•	-f, --folder (required): The path to the local root folder you want mirrored into Notion.
+	•	-f, --folder (required): The path to the local root folder you want to be mirrored into Notion.

 Example